-Method Two: Video the emailed video attachment with iOS 6 on iPhone
+Method Two: Video the emailed video attachment on iPhone

-In the previous versions of iOS though you could save pictures you were missing the “video” saving ability but in iOS 6 you are able to save any videos from a text or email message you received on your iPod, iPad or the iPhone.
-Now, just like with pictures, all you have to do to save a video is:
+In the previous versions of iOS though you could save pictures you were missing the “video” saving ability but in iOS 6 you are able to save any videos from a text or email message you received on your iPod, iPad, iPhone 8 or iPhone X. Now, just like with pictures, all you have to do to save a video is:

 1. Open the email, messages, etc. that you received the movie in